mydevnl/audit-routes/README.md

 This PHP Package provides a streamlined approach to gaining insights into the security and protection of your application's routes.
 In just a few seconds, you can assess critical aspects such as:

-- **Test Coverage**: Ensure all of your routes have test coverage
+- **Test Coverage:** Comprehensive tests cover all routes to ensure reliability
-- **Authentication**: Check which routes require authentication
+- **Authentication:** Routes requiring authentication are clearly identified
+- **Scoped Bindings:** Nested route models are scoped to maintain data integrity
-- **Permissions**: Verify that permission or policy checks are in place
+- **Permissions:** Permission or policy checks enforce access control
-- **Middleware**: Confirm that the necessary middleware is applied
+- **Middleware:** Essential middleware is applied for security and request handling

 Audit Routes is your new best friend for keeping your application rock-solid!
 Spotting potential flaws is now quicker and easier than ever.